-A general appraisal of land use and settlement patterns within the Buffalo City Municipality indicates clearly that the urban settlement pattern is dominated by the East London - Mdantsane- KWT - Dimbaza urban development axis.
+□ A general appraisal of land use and settlement patterns within the Buffalo City Municipality indicates clearly that the urban settlement pattern is dominated by the East London - Mdantsane - KWT - Dimbaza urban development axis.
 It dominates the industrial and service sector centres and attracts people from throughout the greater Amathole region in search of work and better access to urban services and facilities.
 On the urban fringes there are smaller urban components like Gonubie, Berlin and Potsdam.
 The eastern boundary is restricted by the Indian Ocean.
 East London serves as the primary node and is the dominant economic hub in the region.

-The King William's Town (KWT) area and surrounds is a spatially fragmented area with King areas and included Bhisho, Ginsberg, Zwelitsha, Phakamisa, Breidbach, litha and Dimbaza.
-King
+The King William's Town (KWT) area and surrounds is a spatially fragmented area with outlying areas and included Bhisho, Ginsberg, Zwelitsha, Phakamisa, Breidbach, Ilitha and

-William's Town being the main urban area.
-The other urban areas were situated on the outlying
+King William's Town being the main urban area.
+The other urban areas were situated on the the Provincial Administrative Hub and contains the seat of the Provincial Government of the

-William's Town serves as a secondary node in the Buffalo City region.
+Dimbaza.
+King William's Town serves as a secondary node in the Buffalo City region.

-King William's Town functions as a Regional Service Centre and together with Bhisho is the
+King William's Town functions as a Regional Service Centre and together with Bhisho, is projects that the KWT/Bhisho LSDF identifies.